IBM/kar/sdk-java/README.md

 </context-param>
 ```

-For a complete example, see the [KAR example actor server](../examples/java/actors/kar-actor-example)

 # Quarkus Support
 We are experimenting with the KAR Java SDK for Quarkus.
 This is an early preview and has the following limitations: